PSSABISHEK/LastMileProblemNEC/README.md

 # Last Mile Problem - Enhanced Efficiency

-This is a simple solution to improve the efficiency of the last mile problem and a way to help taxi drivers get better value out of their job.
+This is a simple solution to improve the efficiency of the last mile problem and a way to help auto and taxi drivers get better value out of their job.

 **Disclaimer:**